WhyBlackRoseSwordIsTaken/Aoi-Kiiro---Midori-Rice-NIRI-/Kitty/Kitty.md

-# Kitty Terminal Customization
+# ➤ Kitty Terminal Customization 🐱

 To give your terminal a nice touch and make sure it’s not just a black screen for typing commands, here’s a guide to make it look really cool:

-## KITTY
+## ➜ KITTY

-Kitty is the terminal I use, as it lets me add photos to my Fastfetch and give it an amazing look.
+Kitty is the terminal I use, as it lets me add images to my Fastfetch configuration and give it an amazing look.

-### 🐱 Kitty Installation
+### › Kitty Installation

 | Package | Ubuntu/Debian | Arch/Manjaro | Fedora |
 |---------|---------------|--------------|--------|